DrThomasAger/smile/README.md

 ***(: Smile*** is a markup (like ***Markdown*** or ***HTML***) designed to instruct **Large Language Models (LLMs)** in a way both machines and humans understand.

+It is an emoticon based markup designed to  leverage a model trained on millions of code examples.
+The hypothesis of ***(: Smile*** is that LLMs instinctively recognize  that `(` signals a beginning and `:` indicates relationship, so `(:` naturally communicates the start of a defined section.

 It is: